Chriz97/Master_Thesis/README.md

 Access the benchmark videos here: https://drive.google.com/drive/folders/1unBSgl-6xzqBpOYpT08KNWz3lpTowTzM?usp=sharing

+## Benchmark Results

+The benchmark results are available here: https://drive.google.com/drive/folders/1GCy3Qm5CpW8PrsRGy1mzGRU0HU9LupEZ?usp=sharing.
+Please note that the benchmark results are not completed yet.
+All benchmark results are validated with another run using the MSI Afterburner application as well as Nvidia Frame View.
+Please be aware that the Minimum FPS and Maximum FPS cannot be validated using Nvidia Frame View.

 ## Contents of this Repository

 This repository contains the Exposé of the Master Thesis, the Master Thesis and the Python Scripts used in the Benchmark Process.